Find out what’s involved and how to apply for funding to support woodland creation and increase carbon storage.

 The land must meet the following size thresholds:

-- either one continuous standalone block of 10 hectares or more or at least 10 hectares of new planting that expands existing woodland
+- either one continuous standalone block of 10 hectares or more, or at least 10 hectares of new planting in stands that are no more than 50 meters from either one another or, else from existing woodland, where the objective of the new planting clearly remains to establish productive woodland

-The Forestry Commission may consider applications for grant support for additional blocks of woodland creation in landscape-scale projects as long as the blocks are each at least 5 hectares in area (standalone) or a total of 5 hectares if connecting or expanding existing woodland.
+We may also consider applications for grant support for additional blocks of woodland creation in landscape-scale projects as long as the blocks are each at least 5 hectares in area (standalone) or a total of 5 hectares if connecting or expanding existing woodland.

 You must include productive tree species on 70% of the net planted area in your woodland design, including: